 When it comes to adopting emerging technologies and moving towards digital transformation, many French companies are still reluctant to change.
-Other companies on the other hand have recognized the need of flexibility, mobility of employees and have decided to embark the revolution of rethinking and redesigning traditional models in favor of open and efficient workplaces and digital experiences provided to their employees.
-This trend has been now set by companies such as Sanofi, Axa, Capgemini, Deloitte, PwC or Danone: all have focused on a true digitalization of their company and a transformation to flex office.
+Other companies on the other hand have recognized the need for flexibility and mobility of employees and have decided to embark on the revolution of rethinking and redesigning traditional models in favour of open and efficient workplaces and digital experiences for their employees.
+This trend has been now set by companies such as Sanofi, AXA, Capgemini, Deloitte, PwC and Danone: all have focused on a true digitalization of their company and a transformation to a flex office.

-When moving to a new headquarter, Capgemini embraced the new ways of working and is one of the first flex office with desk sharing of Capgemini.
-This project. also called, “The 147” is a continuation of a global plan for the transformation and modernization of real estate, conducted over the last three years, consisting of consolidating the Capgemini Group's various sites to offer the functionalities and services corresponding to the real needs of employees.
+When moving to the new headquarters, Capgemini embraced the new ways of working and it is one of the first flex offices of Capgemini with desk sharing.
+This project, also called “The 147”, is a continuation of a global plan for the transformation and modernization of real estate, conducted over the last three years, consisting of consolidating the Capgemini Group's various sites to offer the functionalities and services corresponding with the real needs of employees.

 The rise of the flex office: advantages of the offices of the future

-New generation’s work mentality, as well as fast adoption of emerging technologies, have required a different rework of the workplace strategy and company culture, with real impact on the managerial dimension, HR and space utilization.
+The new generation’s work mentality, as well as their fast adoption of emerging technologies, have required a rework of the workplace strategy and company culture, with real impact on the managerial dimension, HR and space utilization.
 What are the main advantages of switching to flex offices?

-Imagine, computer and smartphone in hand, the employee moves to a different office every day and spends time in collective spaces like the cafeteria or lounge….
-No more dedicated workstation for maximum flexibility.
+Imagine, laptop and smartphone in hand, the employee moves to a different office space every day and spends time in collective spaces like the cafeteria or lounge… No more fixed workstations for maximum flexibility.
 Employees are free to work where they want, in conditions that mostly suit them.
-It is the “no fixed office” which allows these daily exchanges between employees of different services, encouraging collaboration and improving creativity, which allows working in more pleasant and agile work spaces.
+It is the “no fixed office” which allows these daily exchanges between employees of different departments, encouraging collaboration and improving creativity, and allows working in more pleasant and agile work spaces.

-Shared office spaces are a way to optimize unused office space, which is for Paris for example estimated at 50% to 60% over the year.
-Adopting a flex office concept has therefore also economical implications and reasons: removing unused furniture and providing less workstations by diversifying work environments and focusing on zones and providing other services useful to employees (cafes, meet & co-working zones, relax- and play-zones, quiet rooms).
+Shared office spaces are a way to optimize unused office space, which is, for example for Paris, estimated at 50% to 60% over the year.
+Adopting a flex office concept has therefore also economical implications and reasons: removing unused furniture and providing less workstations by diversifying work environments and focusing on zones and providing other services useful to employees (cafes, meeting & co-working zones, relax- and play-zones, quiet rooms).
 When rethinking the workplace space, companies choose to focus on the well-being of employees.

-Beyond the gain in health at work and especially in cost reduction, flex office is based on a question of management and communication.
-Traditionally organized into services and distinct territories, companies that dare to flex office have had to “break the silos” existing: employees can regroup and meet based on the projects they are involved in and their availability.
+Beyond the gain in health at work and especially in cost reduction, the flex office is a question of management and communication.
+Companies which are traditionally organized into departments and distinct territories and that dared to switch to a flex office have had to “break the existing silos”.
+In a flex office, employees can regroup and meet based on the projects they are involved in and their availability.

 Recipe for success: providing the right technologies